-The commission structure, as such, for pharmaceutical sales reps is pretty straightforward.
+The commission or incentive structure, as such, for pharmaceutical sales reps is pretty straightforward.
 However, choosing what structure is beneficial for your business and sales teams is the tricky part.
 You can always base it on your competitors and the market standards.

 In this blog, we’ll just stick to discussing the common commission structures in pharma sales.